Here are the answers to our most commonly asked questions. If you cannot find what you're looking for - please just contact us.

 Do I have to pedal constantly or does the motor take control?

 In Australia, laws state that all electric bikes (motors) must only be for 'assistance' if they are fitted with a 250 Watt motor.
 This means you do need to pedal lightly to engage the motor assist, however it's worth noting that this is very light pedalling!
-Our 200 Watt bikes, the Bondi II, Tilba and folding bike do have a twist hand throttle (like a motor bike) as well as being a pedal assist electric bike.
+Our 200 Watt bikes, the Bondi and Tilba do have a twist thumb throttle (like a motor bike) as well as being a pedal assist electric bike.

 How do I control the speed?